“It’s not who you are underneath. It’s what you do that defines you.” – Batman

 “My anger outweighs my guilt.”
 Even with that said, Bale’s performance is powerfully restrained and drenched in shame.
 Neeson’s performance is powerfully menacing, Stalin-esque in a way.
 If I had to pick two more strong performances, I would choose Freeman and Wilkinson.
 Stretching a little further, Rutger Hauer as the braggart CEO of Wayne Enterprises.
 Oldman showed promise, and delivered further depth as commissioner in the sequel.

 In retrospect, respect is acknowledged for an origin story that paved the way for “The Dark Knight” (2008), the ultimate masterpiece in the mash-up genre of superhero/film noir.
-It’s not that Nolan’s imagination broadened, or anything, it’s that his creative freedom widened by a studio, Warner Bros., unleashing him with any resources he needed because they trusted him to push the limits after his first Batman outing.
+It’s not that Nolan’s imagination needed to be broadened, or anything, it’s that his creative freedom was widened by a studio, Warner Bros., that would unleash him to use any resources he needed in order to make the masterpiece he had bottled up inside him.

 140 Minutes.
 Rated PG-13.